watem-sedem/watem-sedem/docs/tutorial.rst

 exist for windows and linux.
 It is also possible to build the model from source.
 See :ref:`the installation page <install>` for more information.

-All example model runs described below make use of the testdataset which is available in the repository under testfiles/molenbeek/modelinput.
+All example model runs described below make use of the test dataset which is available in the repository under testfiles/molenbeek/modelinput.
 The ini-files used in these tutorials can be found in the docs folder of the repository.